 - MWA API can change slightly so as to support new features in later releases (such as adding new enumeration items to support SNI and so on).

-You could hardly understand how NuGet is popular until you see the
+You could hardly believe how NuGet is popular until you see the

 Microsoft.Web.Administration package at NuGet.org has been downloaded more than 100,000 times.
-But YOU MUST NOT USE IT IN ALL POSSIBLE WAY.
+But YOU MUST NOT USE IT IN ALL POSSIBLE WAY BEFORE YOU KNOW IT ALL.

 Initially the package was published by some stranger, alexey.petriashev, who took the assembly from a Windows machine and packed it up.
 I tried to ask him to remove that package via NuGet.org.
 No reply.
 I contacted NuGet.org to remove that package.
 They replied that they could not.
 I even saw other Microsoft involved discussions about those problematic NuGet packages, but still nobody would like to remove them.

 Then finally some day Microsoft itself needs to publish their own copy of Microsoft.Web.Administration package there, so through a process nobody knows, they reclaimed the ownership and packages 10.0.0-rc1 and the newer come from Microsoft directly.
-However, those new versions are specifically designed for IIS.Administration project, so DON’T USE SUCH PACKAGES AS WELL.
+However, those new versions are specifically designed for IIS.Administration project, so DON’T USE SUCH PACKAGES FOR YOUR PROJECTS YET.

 It is interesting that Microsoft itself does not provide enough documentation on such.